kingoomieiii/frame-transformer/README.md

 # multichannel-transformer

 This fork is mainly a research fork, although I think I've converged on a solid architecture that applies transformers to audio in a meaningful manner.
 Renaming from frame-transformer to multichannel-transformer since non-audio related scripts will be being added in coming days and frame transformer is more specific.
 I call this architecture a frame transformer; it is a position-wise residual multichannel transformer u-net.
 Multichannel transformers are an extension of transformers into the channel dimension; to make this possible without absurd delays in training, I created a layer that I call multichannel linear that consists of a position-wise transform for each channel as well as a depth-wise transform to increase/reduce channels which relies on batched matrix multiplication and a shared weight tensor for parallel linear layers.
+Currently training a frame primer variant with convolutional encoders/decoders as they allow for adding more channels which means more parallel transformer layers; currently training with 6 channels which means 6 parallel transformer layers kick things off, then 12, 24, 48, 96, and finally 192 parallel transformer layers at the core of the u-net.

 Example of conversion with frame transformer at 150k optimization steps with a batch size of 16 (300 million parameters): https://www.youtube.com/watch?v=yjd0VilzQXA